Why Payment Providers Reject Competition Websites (And How to Get Approved)

 Launching a competition website in the UK often feels straightforward until you try to take payments.

-In this guide, we explain why payment providers reject competition websites, the most common mistakes that trigger rejections, and how UK operators actually get approved with the right setup from day one.
+In this guide, we explain why payment providers reject competition websites, the key reasons behind these rejections, and how UK operators actually get approved with the right setup from day one.

 Why competition websites are considered high-risk